Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 a Cham village near Kampong Cham

 Kratie (Krong Kracheh) is mostly famous for being one of the few places in the world where the endangered Irrawaddy dolphins live.
-The view spot itself is actually in the village of Kampi, around 20 nice kilometers northward, on a mixed concrete/dirt road.
+The view spot itself is actually in the village of Kampi, around 20 kilometers north, on a mixed concrete/dirt road.

-The town of Kratie itself is basically all about guesthouses and tourist restaurants, serving some mixed Western/Cambodian favorites.
-Cute colonial architecture, nice for a stroll on the riverside and a hamburger or tofu-burger, for the greenies.
+The town of Kratie itself is basically all about guesthouses and tourist restaurants, serving a mix of Western/Cambodian favorites.
+Cute colonial architecture, nice for a stroll on the riverside, and a hamburger or tofu-burger, for the greenies.

-Apparently, the small island facing the town is lovely and with a cycling path that goes around it, but since either this or the dolphin view requires a fee, needless to as, we didn’t do it, cash shortage being a classic for the poor cycloscopicos.
+Apparently, the small island facing the town is lovely and has a cycling path that goes around it, but since either this or the dolphin view requires a fee, needless to say, we didn’t do it, cash shortage being a classic for the poor cycloscopicos.

 Kratie to Stung Treng – 140km